Fort Bribie

 COASTAL ARTILLERY SEARCHLIGHTS (CASL)

-The Coastal Artillery Searchlights (Elements 7 and 2) were located at either end of the Fort.
+The Coastal Artillery Searchlights were located at either end of the Fort.
 They are two stories high, rectangular in plan, with an enclosed lower level to house a generator, and an open-fronted upper level to house the searchlight.
 There are window openings on each of the northern, southern and eastern sides, and a large doorway on the current ground level of the southern side.
 In the time of its operation (1942-1945), stairs led from the existing ground up to this doorway.
 There is a large flat concrete roof 6" thick.
-The structure is dangerous because of cracks and spalling and there is a serious risk of concrete failure and collapse.
+The Northern CASL (No. 14) structure was dangerous because of cracks and spalling and there was a serious risk of concrete failure and collapse.
+It was demolished in August 2022.

 90 cm Coastal Artillery Searchlight - Moreton Bay 1943